Integrated Transit Plan

 CCTA wants to make public transportation easier to use and more convenient.
 With improved transit, Contra Costa County will be a more livable, sustainable, and equitable place to live and travel.
 As recommendations in the ITP are put into place, the public will see many benefits:

-• A focus on better connections to fixed services, like BART
+• Better connections to regional services, like BART and Capitol Corridor.

 Project Status